Photo:

 Culture

-So, you’ve met the man or woman of your dreams and the two finally decided to make it official.
-Here’s a quick how-to for the paperwork and procedures needed to ensure love will indeed prevail in Japan.
+So, you’ve met the man or woman of your dreams and finally decided to make it official.
+Here’s a guide on how to get married in Japan.

 First comes paperwork, then comes marriage…